 Hanging Rock, Corrigans Beach and Observation Point Planning

-Project: Recreation planning for Hanging Rock sporting precinct, Corrigans Beach Reserve and Observation Point Reserve.
+Project: Recreation and management planning for Hanging Rock sporting precinct, Corrigans Beach Reserve and Observation Point Reserve.

 Funding: Funds from Council’s Recreation and Open Space allocation supported by a contribution from the Australian Government’s Building Better Regions Fund.